WELCOME TO THE OFFICIAL #RRCT400FOOTERCLUB WEBSITE

 Allowed uses: Hiking.

-New Gloucester’s & Poland’s Shaker Bog – 446 feet elevation; Water-Skating-Paddling
+New Gloucester’s & Poland’s Shaker Bog – 446 feet elevation; Water-Skating-Paddling-Hiking

 Poland’s and New Gloucester’s Shaker Bog lies at 446 feet above sea level.
 It’s a great place to kayak, canoe or skate.
-There’s also a short but wonderful path that follows the shoreline across the ancient dam (berm) that floods the bog.
+There’s also a half-mile path (one-mile round trip) that follows the shoreline after crossing the ancient dam (berm) that floods the bog.
 The Shaker Bog is conserved as part of the larger Shaker Village and Shaker Bog conservation project; this site includes the location of the public-access boat ramp off Route 26 in Poland.
 Plan your adventure safely depending on weather and water conditions.
-A skate or a paddle around the floating bog island, or a short walk on the shoreline path, is a great way to complete the 400 Footer challenge.
+A skate or a paddle around the floating bog island, or a short hike on the shoreline path, is a great way to complete the 400 Footer challenge.
+Here’s a short video that describes the trail on the edge of the bog, with aerials of the bog and village.

 Allowed uses: non-motorized, non-mechanized.